 Math.pow(2, 41) / (365 * 24 * 60 * 60 * 1000L);

 The result is approximately equal to 69.73 years.
-ShardingSphere snowflake algorithm starts from November 1st, 2016, and can be used until 2086, which we believe can satisfy the requirement of most systems.
+The time of ShardingSphere snowflake algorithm starts from November 1st, 2016, and can be used until the year of 2086, which we believe can satisfy the requirement of most systems.

 The sequence number is used to generate different IDs in a millisecond.
 If the number generated in that millisecond exceeds 4,096 (2 to the power of 12), the generator will wait till the next millisecond to continue.

-Please refer to the following picture for the detailed structure of snowflake algorithm sequence.
+Please refer to the following picture for the detailed structure of snowflake algorithm primary key.